How to Invest During a Recession: Safe Strategies for 2026

 With GDP growth at just 0.7% and unemployment rising to 4.4%, smart investors are shifting to defensive strategies.
 Here's how to protect and grow your wealth during uncertain times.

-Why This Recession Feels Different
+Why This Economic Environment Feels Different

 The Foundation: Build Your Cash Fortress First